specdb/igmspec/docs/cos_halos.rst

 Spectra
 =======

-These are the wavelength and flux calibrated spectra using CALCOS and then coadded with proprietary code
+The HST/COS spectra are wavelength and flux calibrated spectra using CALCOS and then coadded with proprietary code
 (see Tumlinson et al. 2013).

+The Keck/HIRES spectra are standared HIRedux reductions (see Werk et al. 2013).